eusouluiz/VMApi/README.md

 ## Package Recommendations

-We did not add the following packages in order to keep this boilerplate as slim as possible.
+We did not add the following packages in order to keep this  as slim as possible.
 But they are excellent assets on our projects.

 - [Eloquent Sortable](https://github.com/spatie/eloquent-sortable) that adds sortable behaviour to an Eloquent model.